 Again and again, technology commonly fails at the most crucial moment, so have one or more backup plans for your presentation.
 Expect that the Internet connection will fail at the worst possible moment.

-The abstract is a brief (150-200 words) but a comprehensive paper summary.
-It should provide enough information to give the reader a clear idea of the topics the paper covers, typically including the following: purpose or problem being investigated, design/methodology / approach, findings, practical implications, and contributions of the paper.
+The abstract is a brief (150-200 words), comprehensive summary of the paper.
+It should provide enough information to give the reader a clear idea of the topics the paper covers, typically including the following: purpose or problem being investigated, design / methodology / approach, findings, practical implications, and contributions of the paper.

 Begin the abstract with the most important information and highlight the four or five most important points of the paper.
 To enable searches in databases, include all the keywords of your research here, as well as in the list of keywords.